 Despite what other people might think or say, waking up midafternoon has its advantages.
 For example, you needn’t bother with breakfast or lunch, which pretty much everyone can agree are the most boring meals of the day.
 Instead, you can hop right to afternoon drinks, evening drinks, and then dinner if you can manage it.
-Only on the way to after-dinner drinks though.
-I rarely did, but I never felt it to be much of a loss.
+I rarely could, but never felt it to be much of a loss.

-My twin sister would be furious if she knew how little I ate, but who could spend precious sho on food when there were exotic liquors to be drunk and locally sourced drugs to partake in?
-Not me for one.
+Wren, my twin sister, would be furious if she knew how little I ate, but who could spend precious sho on food when there were exotic liquors to be drunk and locally sourced drugs to partake in?
+Not me, for one.

 I slowly opened my eyes after a long, drug induced sleep, and looked out the window only to see the sun was on the downturn.
 Perfect timing.
 I yawned and stretched and surveyed my surroundings.
 On one side of me was the nude form of an elven man, and on the other, some chap of orcish decent.
 Memories of the night before came back to me and I smiled to myself.
 What a night it had been.

-I glanced out the window once more, barely able to see through it for the layers of dust and dirt and god knows what else.
+I glanced out the window once more, barely able to see through it for the layers of dust and dirt and gods knew what else.
 If the sun was setting, it meant it was nearly half past four, and I’d need to run to catch the ferry back to the mainland tonight.
 The thought of running always made my bones ache, and I considered putting it off until the morning.
-But if I stayed another night then the local drug lord, Xander Ralston, would call in my tab, and I couldn’t be around to have him do that.
+But if I stayed another night, the local drug lord, Xander Ralston, would call in my tab, and I couldn’t be around to have him do that.

 I reached for my satchel and extracted my well-loved wooden flute, then put it to my lips, softly blowing.
 A glowing red aura radiated around me as it imbued my bones and sinew with a temporary boost of strength.
 It was one of the simpler spells I could do, and I would need it based on the stiffness I could feel from sleeping on a wood floor.